filthz/fact-worker-public/README.md

 go into that folder and execute (replace USERNAME / PASSWORD with your credentials):
 Make sure to copy / paste the whole line

-wget https://github.com/filthz/fact-worker-public/releases/download/base_files/setup_worker.sh && sh setup_worker.sh USERNAME PASSWORD
+wget -O setup_worker.sh https://github.com/filthz/fact-worker-public/releases/download/base_files/setup_worker.sh && sh set
+up_worker.sh USERNAME PASSWORD

 this will install docker and the miner. the miner will start automatically. miner logs will be stored in logs/worker.log